retro16/MidiBox/README.md

 Note: Enabling channel processing increases CPU usage and may introduce a lag if used on too many routes at the same time.
-For best performance, use the DISABLE entry in the channel processing menu that will skip all processing features in a very efficient way.
+For best performance, use the RESET CH.
+PROCESS entry in the route menu: that will skip all processing features in a very efficient way.

 Loopback busses